 Cannibalization Effects Between Products

 Adding a new product may not directly increase overall sales, as it may lower demand for another popular product.
-Cannibalization is a blind spot for traditional forecasting methods, especially when multiple products are targeted at the same customer base.
+Cannibalization is a blind spot in traditional forecasting methods, especially when multiple products are targeting the same customer base.

-Our ML models can detect and monitor these product relationships thanks to the rigorous analysis of historical patterns, product similarities, and customer purchase behavior.
+Our demand forecasting models can detect and monitor these product relationships by rigorously analyzing historical data and patterns, product similarities, and customer purchase behavior.
 We empower our clients with machine learning in retail demand forecasting, enabling them to anticipate shifts in demand across their entire portfolio and make more informed pricing, promotion, and inventory decisions.

 Incorporating Unstructured External Data